Chart Color Schemes

 The educational profile of Aberfoyle Park exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates of 26.0% among residents aged 15+, surpassing the SA3 area average of 18.9%.
+The area's educational profile is notable regionally with university qualification rates of 26.0% among residents aged 15+, surpassing the SA3 area average of 18.9%.
+This reflects the community's emphasis on higher education.
 Bachelor degrees are most prevalent at 18.2%, followed by postgraduate qualifications (4.7%) and graduate diplomas (3.1%).
-Vocational credentials are prominent, with 37.6% of residents aged 15+ holding such qualifications – advanced diplomas constitute 11.4% and certificates make up 26.2%.

-Educational participation is high, with 26.8% of residents currently enrolled in formal education, including 10.2% in primary, 6.6% in secondary, and 5.1% pursuing tertiary education.
+Trade and technical skills are prominent, with 37.6% of residents aged 15+ holding vocational credentials – advanced diplomas at 11.4% and certificates at 26.2%.
+Educational participation is significantly high, with 26.8% of residents currently enrolled in formal education.
+This includes 10.2% in primary education, 6.6% in secondary education, and 5.1% pursuing tertiary education.

 Frequently Asked Questions - Education